Azure/bicep-registry-modules/avm/res/cognitive-services/account/README.md

   ]
   ```

-### Parameter: `secretsKeyVault`
+### Parameter: `secretsExportConfiguration`

-Key vault reference and secret settings to add the connection strings and keys generated by the storage account.
+Key vault reference and secret settings for the module's secrets export.

 - Required: No
 - Type: object